pawelsberg/genetic-neural-network/COMMANDS.md

   Default value: `5`
 ### `maxSpecimens`
-  Maximum number of specimens created per generation by genetic alghorithm.
+  Maximum number of specimens created per generation by genetic algorithm.
   Note that this limit doesn't apply to situations like loading neural networks using `>load ...` and `>loadall` commands.
   In this case number of specimens per generation can be exceeded.